Bioconductor/bioconductor.org/content/help/newsletters/2015_April.md

 wanting access to the native routines.

-htslib was developed with a 'linux-centric' approach and getting the library to build across platforms (specifically Windows) was challenge.
+htslib was developed with a 'linux-centric' approach and getting the library to build across platforms (specifically Windows) was a challenge.
 To address this, Nate chose to use [Gnulib](https://www.gnu.org/software/gnulib/), the GNU portability library.
 Briefly, Gnulib is a collection of modules that package portability code to enable POSIX-compliance in a transparent manner; the goal